-- 80. Where there is a breach of one or more conditions such that we consider it necessary to reduce immediately the impact of the breach on students or taxpayers, or where previous enforcement action has not been sufficient to lead a provider to remedy a breach, we would be likely to use our power to suspend aspects of a provider's registration with the OfS.22 - 81.
+- 80. Where there is a breach of one or more conditions such that we consider it necessary to reduce immediately the impact of the breach on students or taxpayers, or where previous enforcement action has not been sufficient to lead a provider to remedy a breach, we would be likely to use our power to suspend aspects of a provider's registration with the OfS. - 81.
 We will usually notify a provider of our intention to suspend one or more aspects of its registration and the provider will then have an opportunity to make representations to us.
 However, we may suspend registration with immediate effect if we decide that there is an urgent need to protect public money.
 Suspension may include, but not be limited to, one or more of: - a.
-Suspending a provider's access to the student support system for tuition fee payments for new students. - b.
-Suspending a provider's access to the student support system for tuition fee payments for continuing students.
-We would not normally expect to suspend maintenance payments for current students, unless for example there were concerns about fraud.
+Suspending a provider's access to the student support system for tuition fee payments for new students.

-20 The Higher Education (Monetary Penalties and Refusal to Renew an Access and Participation Plan) (England) Regulations 2019.
+&lt;sup>20 The Higher Education (Monetary Penalties and Refusal to Renew an Access and Participation Plan) (England) Regulations 2019.